 Date Indicates the date and time of the object's connection.
 Connection Connection ID Parent connection Certain protocols may generate "child" connections (e.g. FTP) and in this case, this column will list the parent connection ID.
 Protocol Communication protocol used for the connection.
 User User logged on to the host (if any).
 Source IP address of the host at the source of the connection Source name Name of the object (if any) corresponding to the source host.
-Source MAC address MAC address of the object at the source of the connection Source port Number of the source port used for the connection Source Port Name Name of the object corresponding to the source port Destination IP address of the host to which the connection was set up.
-Destination Name Name of the object (if any) to which the connection was set up.
-Destination Port Number of the destination port used for the connection Dest.
+Source MAC address MAC address of the object at the source of the connection Source port Number of the source port used for the connection Source Port Name Destination Name of the object corresponding to the source port IP address of the host to which the connection was set up.
+Destination Name Destination Port Name of the object (if any) to which the connection was set up.
+Number of the destination port used for the connection Dest.
 Port Name Name of the object corresponding to the destination port Source interf.
 Name of the interface on the firewall on which the connection was set up.
 Dest. interf.
 Name of the destination interface used by the connection on the firewall.
+Average throughput Sent Average value of bandwidth used by the selected connection.
+Number of bytes sent during the connection.
+Received Number of bytes received during the connection.
+Duration Connection time.
+Last used Time elapsed since the last packet exchange for this connection.